 (c) Failure to Timely Disclose; Inaccurate or Incomplete Disclosure; Disclosure After Deadline or During Trial.

 (1) Failure to Timely Disclose.
-Unless the court orders otherwise for good cause, a party who fails to timely disclose information, a witness, or a document required by Rule 26.1 may not, unless such failure is harmless, use the information, witness, or document as evidence at trial, at a hearing, or with respect to a motion.
+Unless the court orders otherwise for good cause, a party who fails to timely disclose information, a witness, or a document required by Rule 26.1 may not, unless the court specifically finds that such failure caused no prejudice, use the information, witness, or document as evidence at trial, at a hearing, or with respect to a motion.

 (2) Inaccurate or Incomplete Disclosure.
 On motion, the court may order a party or attorney who makes a disclosure under Rule 26.1 that the party or attorney knew or should have known was inaccurate or incomplete to reimburse the opposing party for the reasonable cost, including attorney’s fees, of any investigation or discovery caused by the inaccurate or incomplete disclosure.